 - Body changes you're unsure about

-You can also let the specialist know if:
+You can also let the medical assistant know if:

 - You want to talk about different kinds of birth control